 German Shepherds and Golden Retrievers are the 2nd and 3rd most popular purebred dogs in America, respectively.

-So it’s hardly surprising that GSD Golden mix dogs generate a lot of interest.
+So it’s not surprising that GSD Golden mix dogs have a lot of interest.

-But whilst Goldens are famous for being friends with everyone, German Shepherds have a long history as herding and guarding dogs.
-Which means they’re more inclined to be wary and reserved around unfamiliar people.
+Goldens are famous for being friends with everyone.
+But German Shepherds have a long history as herding and guarding dogs.
+So, they’re more wary and reserved around unfamiliar people.

 4. Corgi Golden Retriever